lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 ### APA style results section with table and figure of one of the solutions

 >The dimensionality of the 12 course evaluation items was analyzed using principal components analysis.
-First, data were screened to determine the suitability of the data for this analyses.
-Data screening were conducted to determine the suitability of the data for this analyses.
+First, data were screened to determine the suitability of the data for this principal components analysis.
 The Kaiser-Meyer-Olkin measure of sampling adequacy (KMO; Kaiser, 1970) represents the ratio of the squared correlation between variables to the squared partial correlation between variables.
-KMO ranges from 0.00 to 1.00; values closer to 1.00 indicate that the patterns of correlations are relatively compact and that component analysis should yield distinct and reliable components (Field, 2012).
+KMO ranges from 0.00 to 1.00; values closer to 1.00 indicate that the patterns of correlations are relatively compact, and that component analysis should yield distinct and reliable components (Field, 2012).
 In our dataset, the KMO value was 0.91, indicating acceptable sampling adequacy.
 The Barlett’s Test of Sphericity examines whether the population correlation matrix resembles an identity matrix (Field, 2012).
 When the *p* value for the Bartlett’s test is < .05, we are fairly certain we have clusters of correlated variables.
 In our dataset, $\chi^2(66) = 1897.77, p < 0.001$ indicating the correlations between items are sufficiently large enough for principal components analysis.
 The determinant of the correlation matrix alerts us to any issues of multicollinearity or singularity and should be larger than 0.00001.
 Our determinant was 0.0007 and, again, indicated that our data was suitable for the analysis.

 >Four criteria were used to determine the number of components to extract: a priori theory, the scree test, the eigenvalue-greater-than-one criteria, and the interpretability of the solution.
 Kaiser’s eigenvalue-greater-than-one criteria suggested two components, and, in combination explained 63% of the variance.
 The inflexion in the scree plot justified retaining one component.
 A priorily, we researchers were expecting three components -- which would explain 71% of the variance.
 Correspondingly, we investigated two and three component solutions with orthogonal (varimax) and oblique (oblimin) procedures.
 Given the significant correlations (ranging from .25 to .58) and the correspondence of items loading on the a priorili hypothesized components, we determined that an oblique, three-component, solution was most appropriate.